qemu-compose/qemu-compose/README.md

 - Relative paths resolved relative to compose file location
 - Absolute paths used as-is
 - Can be disabled from auto-mounting with `automount: false`

+## Contributing

+We welcome contributions to qemu-compose!
+If you're interested in helping improve the project, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on:

+- Setting up your development environment
+- Building the project

 ## Development approach